 Product Quick Comparison

-This 4-Pack of Mylar blankets from Swiss Safe include dual-sided Mylar blankets that work in all weather conditions.
+The Swiss Safe Emergency Thermal Blankets include dual-sided Mylar blankets that work in all weather conditions.
 Each blanket is waterproof, windproof, and moisture-proof, as well as being reusable.

 The advanced aluminized Mylar means that the blankets are built to retain up to 90% body heat, and they completely block out impacts from rain and snow, so it will stop you from suffering from hypothermia or shock.